How to Keep Your House Warm in Winter

 As winter temperatures start to settle in, you might be ready to crank up the heat.
-Unfortunately, though, keeping your home warm in the dead of winter often means a higher energy bill.
-This begs the question, besides just deciding to freeze all winter, is there something that you can do to avoid that cost spike during the colder months?
+However, keeping your home warm in the dead of winter often means a higher energy bill.
+So, is there something that you can do to avoid that potential cost spike during the colder months?

 In the winter, you’re not the only one using more natural gas.
-Almost everyone is using more natural gas.
-And so, when winter weather takes an unexpected turn, that increase in demand can drive up the price, as natural gas in storage may need to be used.
+Almost everyone is using more to heat their home and businesses.
+So, when winter weather takes an unexpected turn, that increase in demand can drive up the price, as natural gas in storage may need to be used.